charleshagen/website/_posts/guides/2022-06-20-process-icons.md

 After you have an idea of the flow of your process icon set, creating the set is very simple!

 - If a process or script is able to be loaded as a process icon, there will be a blue triangle in the bottom left corner.
 (Keep in mind that some scripts can be applied directly to images however some will need to be opened which you can do by double-clicking the icon)
-- Simply drag the blue triangle onto the “Desktop” in Pixinsight, this will create the icon.
+- Simply drag the blue triangle onto the “Desktop” in PixInsight, this will create the icon.
 Then feel free to move the icon around into your desired position.
 - Once you’ve organized the icons to your liking, it’s time to save.
 Click and drag over all of the icons, right-click, and select “Save Selected Icons…”, this will prompt you to select a directory where your .xpsm file will be saved, make sure this is a location that is easily accessible!
-I recommend saving this to your desktop and using it to launch Pixinsight.
+I recommend saving this to your desktop and using it to launch PixInsight.

 <hr>